woocommerce/woocommerce-admin/readme.txt

 - Dev: New notification: Don't forget to test your checkout. #4805
 - Dev: Enable tax calculation before redirecting to standard tax rates page. #4878
 - Fix: Use clipRule and fillRule props. #4889, part of #4864
+- Fix: Admin order page shipping label prompt compatibility with WCS 1.24. #5025
+- Fix: Padding on finish, forward, and back buttons on the welcome modal. #5043
+- Fix: Show usage modal when skipping the OBW. #5061
 - Dev: Added event recording to Orders, Stock, and Reviews panels. #4861
 - Dev: Added personalization to purchase extension task. #4849
 - Dev: Display modal with more info about the new homescreen. #4890